Quasicrystal kirigami: Deployable quasicrystal design

 A helpful way to think about a kirigami pattern's structure is to consider its lattice representation, a graph where each tile is represented by a node.
 An edge between two nodes exists if their corresponding tiles are connected by a shared vertex around which both tiles can rotate freely.
 A pattern is rigidly deployable if it can be pulled apart along cuts so that tiles rotate away from each other and the pattern's enclosed area increases without compromising tiles' rigidity.
 As discussed in~\cite{liu2021wallpaper}, 3-cycles in the lattice representation of a pattern cannot be rigidly deployed.

 Consider three tiles lying so that any two tiles share an edge, like three regular hexagons that meet at a common vertex.
 If the tiles are connected in a 3-cycle, each pair of tiles must be connected at one end of their shared edge.
-No two tiles are able to rotate away from each other and deploy.
-This is because both tiles are also connected to the third tile, which is rigid and cannot accommodate any deformation.
+No two tiles are able to rotate away from each other and deploy, because both tiles are also connected to the third tile, which is rigid and cannot accommodate any deformation.
 However, if we have four or more tiles connected in a cycle, connections can be designed so that when two connected tiles rotate away from each other, the other tiles rotate as well to accommodate the deployment while still satisfying the system's constraints.
+With this idea in mind, we consider changing the lattice connectivity of any given closed and compact tilings by (i) adding tiles, (ii) removing tiles, or (iii) directly changing the lattice connectivity without changing the number of tiles, so that the resulting lattice has no 3-cycles.